tugberkbastepe/tugberkbastepe/README.md

 <h3 align="center"><span color="blue"> R&D Engineer @ Kyndryl.
 Aspiring AI/ML/DL Engineer & </span> Bsc.
 Mathematics graduate, Bogazici University, #1 state univ. of Turkey</h3>

 ### Hi there 👋
-<p> 🔭 I’m currently working on a Q&A LLM chatbot over documents, 100% privately, no data leaks.
+<p> 🔭 I’m currently working on a Q&A LLM chatbot over documents which is run locally without any data leaks.
 Use cases include but are not limited to reducing troubleshooting time spent by IT staff. </p>
 <p>🌱 I’m currently learning Python and its libraries, frameworks, modules , Machine Learning, NLP techniques, LLMs, chatbots, and AWS SageMaker</p>